mailjet/mailjet-apiv3-java/README.md

 ## Compatibility

-This library requires library requires Java version 1.8 or higher.
+This library requires Java version 1.8 or higher.

 ## Installation (Maven)